-- · the accreditation of a person; - the circumstances in which a person will be taken to be a fit and proper person and a competent and capable person; - the creation, form and transfer of a certificate; - the manner in which a prescribed activity is to be undertaken; - · matters relating to the creation and execution of contracts for prescribed activities; - the manner and form in which rights to create certificates may be assigned; - the form of, and the information to be included in, an annual energy acquisition statement; - the auditing by the commission of compliance with the Act and regulations made under it; - the conduct of a compliance or assurance audit by an independent auditor; - the auditing of an annual energy acquisition statement by a third party engaged by a relevant entity; - the records to be kept by an accredited person or a relevant entity; - the information to be contained in the register of accredited persons and the register of energy efficiency certificates; and - any other matter that the commission considers is relevant to its functions under the Act.
+- the accreditation of a person; - the circumstances in which a person will be taken to be a fit and proper person and a competent and capable person; - the continuing professional development (CPD) obligations to be complied with by an accredited person - the period in which an accredited person must comply with their CPD obligations - training and competency requirements to be complied with by a scheme participant - the creation, form and transfer of a certificate; - the assignment of rights to create certificates; - the manner in which a prescribed activity is to be undertaken; - matters relating to the creation and execution of contracts for prescribed activities; - the form of, and the information to be included in, an annual energy acquisition statement; - the auditing by the commission of compliance with the Act and regulations made under it; - the conduct of a compliance or assurance audit by an independent auditor; - the auditing of an annual energy acquisition statement by a third party engaged by a relevant entity; - the records to be kept by an accredited person or a relevant entity; - the information to be contained in the register of accredited persons and the register of energy efficiency certificates; and - any other matter that the commission considers is relevant to its functions under the Act.

-1.3.
-Commencement date
+1.3 Commencement date

 These Guidelines originally commenced on 1 January 2009.
-This version (version 11) commenced on 25 July 2024.
+This version (version 13) commenced on 3 July 2025.

-1.4.
-Priority of Act, Regulations and Guidelines
+1.4 Priority of Act, Regulations and Guidelines